 2000 Bachelor of Arts (Sociology/Women’s Studies), La Trobe University

-Hi, I’m Angela Mitten, a trauma-informed counsellor who can support you to identify and reach your goals or make a change in your life.
+Hi, I’m Angela Mitten, I'm the founder of Chrysalis Counselling & Consultancy, a trauma-informed counsellor who can support you to identify and reach your goals or make a change in your life.